TykTechnologies/tyk-operator/docs/universal_data_graph.md

            where `{{ .object.code }}` belongs to `code` field of the object which is a type of `Country`.
            - `method`: HTTP request method which the upstream server waits for the url e.g. GET, POST, UPDATE, DELETE.
 4. In order to enable the GraphQL playground to test our GraphQL API, we configure `playground` field.
-   1. enabled: If it is true, it means the playground will be exposed.
+   1. `enabled`: If it is true, it means the playground will be exposed.
-   2. path: The path of playground.
+   2. `path`: The path of playground.
 In our example, we set `path` to `/playground`.
    Since our proxy is configured to listen `/udg` through `proxy.listen_path` field, we can access to the playground by `<TYK GATEWAY ADDRESS>/udg/playground`.

 Now, we are ready to apply [udg_1.yaml](../config/samples/udg_1.yaml).